FIELD OF THE EMBODIMENTS

 In another embodiment, after forming the 3D structure as depicted in FIG. 5, the parchment paper 50, base layer 12, and 3D structure 40 can be lifted off the substrate 10.
 Due to the low adhesion of the parchment paper 50, the paper 50 can be peeled off the base layer 12.
 Next, the base layer 12 can be abraded away using one of the techniques described above, or melted away, to leave the 3D structure 40.

 Another embodiment of the present teachings is depicted in the cross sections of FIGS. 6-8.
-As depicted in FIG. 6, a base layer 60 is formed on a substrate 10 to a sufficient thickness to function as a seed layer for one or more subsequent layers deposited using a printer 20A, as a DOD printer.
+As depicted in FIG. 6, a base layer 60 is formed on a substrate 10 to a sufficient thickness to function as a seed layer for one or more subsequent layers deposited using a printer 20A, such as a DOD printer.
 In this embodiment, the base layer 60 is a seed layer in crystal powder or granule form.
 After layering the substrate 10 with the powder base layer 60, the printer 20A prints a desired first layer 62 which includes portions 62A and 62B by ejecting a plurality of ink droplets 29 from the nozzles 28A in accordance with other embodiments of the present teachings.
 Because the printer 20A is a drop-on-demand printer, various different shapes as desired can be printed.
 In this embodiment, the base layer 60 has a desired crystal structure while the droplets 29 are heated for printing, and have a crystal structure which is different from the base layer 60.
 Through contact with the base layer 60, which functions as a crystal seed layer, the printed first layer 62 takes on the crystal form of the base layer 60.

 Next, a second layer of crystal powder 70 is applied over the substrate 10 as depicted in FIG. 7.
 The second layer of crystal powder 70 can include the same material as base layer 60.
 Subsequently, a second printed layer 72 including portions 72A-C is printed over the crystal powder 70.
 Through contact with the crystal powder 70, portions 72A and 72C form with the crystal structure of the crystal powder 70 by using the crystal powder 70 as a crystallization nucleus.
 Portion 72B contacts both the crystal powder 70 and the first layer 62B, and thus forms with the crystal structure of the powder 70 and the first layer 62B.
 Additional powder layers can be deposited and additional layers can be printed as desired to form a 3D structure.